lp-uoc/Filmsscrapper/README.md

 # English
 ## Description.
 The code of this repository has been generated in the context of PRAC 1 of the Typology and Data Lifecycle course, during the semester Feb-2023 to Jun-2023.

+The main structure of the code is based on two scripts developed in Python, the first one main.py allows to initialize the call to IMDb to iterate element by element to obtain information of each movie.
+The extractions.py file on the other hand contains all the functions to extract the information of each div in the web allowing to modify exactly the extraction parameter we want.

 ## Team members
 The activity has been carried out in collaboration with Eduardo Ranedo and Luis Piñuela.